adeo/lmru--tech/content/en/values/technology.md

 Frontend performance is measured with Google Lighthouse and its metrics.
 {{< /glossary >}}
 {{< glossary title="Canary deployment" >}}
 Canary deployment helps to reduce negative impact of new feature deployment in case it contains bugs.
+This strategy is that the first deploy the change to a small subset of servers, test it, and then roll the change out to the rest of the servers.
+[Learn more](https://octopus.com/docs/deployment-patterns/canary-deployments#:~:text=Canary%20deployments%20are%20a%20pattern,the%20rest%20of%20the%20servers.)
 {{< /glossary >}}

 {{< alert color="warning" title="Antipattern" >}}Functional testing in production environment creates real incidents and worsens real users’ experience{{< /alert >}}